 Click on the question below to see the answer.

 Q. Why can’t I get a cell signal? or Why is my cell phone reception so bad?

 A. There are really only 2 culprits that cause cell phone reception problems: distance and obstructions.
 Distance everyone understands.
-If your phone is too far from the cell tower, then the signal will be weak or maybe undetectable.
+If your phone is too far from the cell tower, then the signal will be weak or undetectable.

 To learn more about this topic, watch this short video.

 Q. What can I do right now to improve my cell reception?

 A. Read below for our best tips on how to get better cell reception fast.

 - Stop Moving – When you are stationary, your phone and the network don’t have to constantly adjust for your changing location.

 - Change Your Location – At home, try different rooms to see if you get better reception.
 In the workplace, move to the other side of the office or into the hallway.

 - Find a window – Building materials tend to obstruct cellular signals, and glass may allow signal to pass through more readily than, say, concrete walls or a metal roof.